 A number of studies have linked the anti-inflammatory and antioxidant effects of polyunsaturated fats to a reduction in plaque deposition and inflammation in neural pathways and capillaries that feed the brain.
-This can slow or prevent the onset of dementia and Alzheimer’s, while also boosting memory, concentration and cognitive dexterity.
+This can slow or prevent the onset of dementia and Alzheimer’s, while also boosting memory, concentration, and cognitive dexterity.

 For those worried about their long-term heart health, blood pressure and cholesterol are often the major concerns.
-Fortunately, using grape seed oil as an alternative to other vegetable oils – especially canola oil – can help boost your cardiovascular health in a major way.
-The polyunsaturated fats in grape seed oil will help to balance your cholesterol levels and reduce plaque buildup in the arteries.
+Fortunately, using grapeseed oil as an alternative to other vegetable oils – especially canola oil – can help boost your cardiovascular health in a major way.
+The polyunsaturated fats in grape seed oil will help balance your cholesterol levels and reduce plaque buildup in the arteries.
 This oil is also linked to decreasing hypertension, which further lowers your risk of heart attack, stroke, and atherosclerosis.

-The broad range of fatty acids found in this oil, combined with various antioxidant vitamins and active compounds, can work as an effective antioxidant shield for the body’s systems and cells.
+The broad range of fatty acids found in grapeseed oil, combined with various antioxidant vitamins and active compounds, can work as an effective antioxidant shield for the body’s systems and cells.
 Free radicals are able to attack healthy cells and cause them to mutate, often into cancerous growths.
 Powerful antioxidants, like those found in this alternative vegetable oil, can neutralize these free radicals and prevent tumor growth.
-Individual studies have shown this oil can have a positive effect on colon, prostate, breast and lung cancer!
+Individual studies have shown this oil can have a positive effect on colon, prostate, breast, and lung cancer!

-Research has shown that linoleic acid, which makes up roughly 70% of the fatty acids in grape seed oil, is able to increase insulin sensitivity and lipid metabolism in the body, which is excellent news for anyone suffering from diabetes, or is at high risk for that disease.
+Research has shown that linoleic acid, which makes up roughly 70% of the fatty acids in grapeseed oil, is able to increase insulin sensitivity and lipid metabolism in the body, which is excellent news for anyone suffering from diabetes or is at high risk for that disease.
 Regular use of this oil can help stop the spikes in blood sugar that can be so dangerous for diabetics.

 Side Effects of Grape Seed Oil

-Some of the most common side effects of grape seed oil are mild indigestion and nausea, blood pressure fluctuation, or some scalp irritation.
+The most common side effects of grape seed oil are mild indigestion and nausea, blood pressure fluctuation, or some scalp irritation.
 Furthermore, there can be complications with your medications, given how potent and effective this oil is for certain health conditions.
 Regular use of grape seed oil is believed to be safe, but taking large, medicinal quantities for more than a few months can result in more notable side effects.

 - Drug Interactions – The wide range of effects of grape seed oil include lowering blood pressure and cholesterol levels, as well as stimulating circulation by decreasing blood clotting.
 While these can independently be great for heart health, these effects can be complicated by blood pressure medication, cholesterol-lowering drugs, and other anticoagulants such as warfarin.
 If you are on other medications for cardiovascular issues, speak with your doctor before adding this oil to your health regimen.

 - Gastrointestinal Response – Some people experience mild nausea and indigestion when consuming grape seed oil, but these feelings should pass.
-If they worsen or regularly occur each time you use grape seed oil, discontinue use and speak with a doctor or herbalist about another alternative oil you could use.
+If they worsen or regularly occur each time you use grapeseed oil, discontinue use and speak with a doctor or herbalist about another alternative oil you could use.